ColinKennedy/rez_developer_packages/rez_docbot/README.rst

+- Need to add a "visit URL" option to publishers
+  - The publish location is very often not the URL users visit to view the documentation
+  - This visit URL will be used to replace their package `help` attribute
 - Allow publish patterns which use regex
   - Add a "semver" regex pattern people can use
 - Go through the configuration.
 Make sure I'm not being too permissive about the text users may write